-Otherwise, to scan the serial number, place the Certificate of Ownership card, product box, or CD holder, face down in the top-left corner of a flatbed scanner or face up in the top-right corner of a document camera's target area.
+Otherwise, to scan the serial number, place the Certificate of Ownership card, product box, or CD holder, face down in the top-left corner of the scanner.
 Press the TAB key until you hear "Scan."
 Press ENTER.
 Kurzweil 1000 scans the serial number directly into the Serial Number box in this dialog.

-3. Press TAB then press ENTER to open the next dialog box.

-Kurzweil 1000 asks you to select the registration method you want to use.
-Your cursor is in a list box and the options include:

-Online or Telephone.
-The Online option is the default.

-Use the UP or DOWN ARROW to select the desired option.

-4. Press ENTER to open the next dialog.
+- 3. Press TAB then press ENTER to open the next dialog box. - Kurzweil 1000 asks you to select the registration method you want to use.
+Your cursor is in a list box and the options include: - Online or Telephone.
+The Online option is the default. - Use the UP or DOWN ARROW to select the desired option. - 4.
+Press ENTER to open the next dialog.
 Skip to the instructions for the registration method you selected.